endurantgames/cosmiclegends/src/classes/knight.md

 additional skills of your choice.

-Whenever you make a roll that uses your skill, roll an additional number of dice equal to the current Volume.
+Whenever you make a roll that uses your skill, roll an additional number of dice equal to the Volume.

 ## Class Ability: Peak Human Potential